 Leica M Typ 262 vs Panasonic G1

 The Leica M (Typ 262) and the Panasonic Lumix DMC-G1 are two digital cameras that were announced, respectively, in November 2015 and September 2008.
-The M Typ 262 is a fixed lens compact, while the G1 is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-style mirrorless camera, while the G1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and a Four Thirds (G1) sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Panasonic provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.